-8. Best Kayak for Kids: Old Town Heron Junior
+8. Best for Kids: Old Town Heron Junior

 For little ones just starting out with kayaking, you can't beat the Heron Junior from Old Town.
-It has a lightweight build and padded kid-sized seat.
+One of the best 8-foot kayaks, this one has a lightweight build and padded kid-sized seat.
 Its Tag Along system lets you easily tow your kiddo with you when they need a break from paddling.

 This recreational kayak works well on both flat water and gentle rivers.